duartqx/helsinki/README.md

 # Helsinki Exercizes project file

-Exercize files from various exercize projects from courses offered by the University of Helsinki.
+Exercize files from various projects from courses offered by the University of Helsinki.
 These courses offer a refreshing methodology for those who like a handson approach.

 ---

 ### About fullstack